creativeprojects/resticprofile/docs/content/schedules/task_scheduler/index.md

 ![Unwanted software]({{< absolute "schedules/task_scheduler/unwanted_my_ass.png" nohtml >}})

 There's nothing I can do on my side to prevent this, but to buy a $300 certificate.
 Developer certificates for Windows are way more expensive than certificates for macOS.
-Sorry, I'm not paying to distribute open source software.
+If you know any other way for free open-source software, please let me know.

 #### Solution